simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 - No virtual/mock grids are created - only real hardware or degraded operation
 - Uses serialosc `/serialosc/notify` protocol for hotplug notifications
 - Hotplug messages (`/serialosc/add` and `/serialosc/remove`) processed in button event loop
+- Hotplug rediscovery only triggered when `allow_hotplug=true` (sequencer stopped)
+- Already-connected devices are skipped during rediscovery to avoid reconnection
+- Extensive debug logging added to help diagnose detection issues
-- MIDI stop available as manual fallback if hotplug detection fails
+- MIDI stop available as manual trigger when sequencer is running